hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ## Creating Post

- We have discussed how to query posts by key word and get single post by id,  in this section, we will focus on creating a new post.
+ We have discussed how to query posts by keyword and get a single post by id, in this section, we are moving on to creating a new post.

-According the REST convention, we will use a POST HTTP method  to send a request on endpoint */posts*, it accepts JSON data as request body.
+According to the REST convention, we use a POST HTTP method to send a request on endpoint */posts*, it accepts JSON data as the request body.

 ```
 @io.micronaut.http.annotation.Post(uri = "/", consumes = MediaType.APPLICATION_JSON)